Fork biscuits

 Pre-heat your oven to 180C / 160C fan and prepare your baking trays

-Get your toddler to line a few baking trays with baking paper.
+Get your toddler to line a few baking trays with baking or parchment paper.

 Mix the butter and sugar together